 Best beekeeping suit: New Professional Cotton Full Body Beekeeping Suit

-- Beekeeping gloves large: Natural Apiary gloves made from cowhide
+- Large: Natural Apiary gloves made from cowhide

 Best hive tool: Kinglake Steel J-Hook beehive tool

-It’s always handy to have some beginner beekeeping books on hand to help you get started beekeeping.
-What we like about each of these books is that they are great for beginning beekeepers and also for when you are further advanced, in months or years.
-The first book, Beekeeping for Dummies, is the one to buy if you can only purchase one book.
+What we like about each of these beekeeping books is that they are great for beginners and also for when you are further advanced, in months or years.

 - Beekeeping for Dummies by Howland Blackiston

-- Like any comprehensive guide, the only downside to this book is the small type.
-The headings are large and easy to read.
+Like any comprehensive guide, the only downside to this book is the small type though the headings are large and easy to read.

 Both of these are good resources as well and are just under 200 pages.